kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 ## Principles

+Open science:

 - Everyone is welcome to submit pull requests with tweaks and changes to how each library is being used.
-- In particular: if you are the author of any of these libraries, and you think the benchmark can be improved, consider making the improvement and submitting a pull request.
+- In particular: if you are the author of one of these libraries and you think that the benchmark can be improved, please consider submitting a pull request.
-- This is meant to be an ongoing project and represent the current state.
+- This is meant to be an ongoing project and represent the current state-of-the-art.
-- Make everything easy to replicate, including installing and preparing the datasets.
+- Make everything easy to replicate, including the installation of the libraries and the data pre-processing.

-- Try many different values of parameters for each library and ignore the points that are not on the precision-performance frontier.
+Diverse use cases:

-- Challenging datasets from varied fields that rely on kernel computations.
+- Showcase challenging datasets from all fields that rely on kernel computations.
 - Benchmark both pre-computation and query times.
-- Focus on datasets that fit in RAM.
 - Support both CPU and GPU implementations.
+- Try many different values of parameters for each library -- and ignore the points that are not on the [precision-performance frontier](https://en.wikipedia.org/wiki/Pareto_front).

 ## Authors